 Typical arrangement on vertical units has the drive shaft at the top with counterclockwise rotation and discharge to the left.
 Horizontal units are typically arranged with the drive shaft at the left with counterclockwise rotation and discharge down.
-See page 15 for other various unit arrangements and possible conversions.
+See drawings on pages 14-16 for 700 Series RCS-J and pages 21-23 for 700 Series DVJ, for other various unit arrangements and possible conversions.

 When a unit is DIRECT COUPLED to its driver, the driver RPM must be selected or governed so as not to exceed the maximum speed rating of the unit.
-Refer to Table 1, page 12 for allowable speeds of various unit sizes.
+Refer to TABLE 3, page 12 in the RCS-J Section and TABLE 5, page 17 in the DVJ Section, for allowable speeds of various unit sizes.